aiven/devportal/docs/platform/howto/use-google-private-service-connect.rst

   * SERVICE_NAME is ``kafka-12a3b4c5``, for example
   * PRIVATELINK_CONNECTION_ID is ``plc39413abcdef``, for example

-* For connection information for your service component using Private Service Connect with SASL enabled, run the following command:
+* For SASL connection information for Aiven for Apache Kafka® service components using using Private Service Connect, run the following command:

 .. code-block:: bash